or-gottman/FG_Joystick/README.md

 # About
 FlightGear Flight Simulator is a free, open source multi-platform flight simulator developed by the FlightGear project since 1997.
 The simulator runs on 32-bit & 64-bit Windows, Linux, macOS and more.
 As of now, the latest stable version is 2020.3.9, which was released on 13/06/2021.
-Learn more about FlightGear at https://www.flightgear.org/.
+Learn more about FlightGear at the [FlightGear Official Website](https://www.flightgear.org/).

 The FG Joystick app is an Android application which connects to the FlightGear Simulator using the IP Address of the computer running it, as well as the Port used for the program.
 The app allows you to first start the engine by tapping the Engine Start button, then to control the Throttle and the Rudder using two seekbars, as well as the Elevation and the Aileron using the large Joystick in the middle of the screen.